-Sector Council Report Description tors Carbon Management Programme Report 2017/168 Reports annual progress of the Council's second five-year Carbon Management Programme (CMP2) in aiming to reduce energy consumption and carbon emissions as an organisation All sectors Air Quality Action Plan Reports on Bromley's air quality and proposes action plan to reduce pollution and emissions in the borough + Local Implementation Plan (LIP) Sets out how Bromley intends to implement the Mayor's Transport Strategy, including aims of 'reducing transport's contribution to climate change' and 'reducing CO 2 emissions' (currently under review following the appointment of a new Mayor in May 2016) Transport Environment Portfolio Plan 2016/19 Outcome 5 includes the aim 'To reduce congestion and carbon emissions by promoting cycling, walking and public transport journeys' Bromley Cycling Strategy (March 2015) Three-year delivery plan aiming to improve cycling facilities, promotion, and training to increase cycling locally and reduce Bromley's road transport emissions.
-Industry & Commercial Building a Better Bromley Sets out vision of 'Vibrant, Thriving Town Centres' whilst striving towards a 'Quality Environment', with residents 'living in a more sustainable way'. tic Home Energy Conservation Act 1995 Progress Report 2015 Biennial report on action taken and proposals to improve domestic energy efficiency in the borough Domestic Bromley's Draft Development Control Plan Vision and objectives for the Borough in 2030 and the strategic and more detailed policies relating to planning in the Borough Bromley's Joint Strategic Needs Strategy 2015 To include analysis on Excess Winter Deaths in Bromley and Council strategy relating to this
+Sector Council Report Description S Carbon Management Programme Report Reports annual progress of the Council's second five-year Carbon Management Programme (CMP2) in aiming to reduce energy consumption and carbon emissions as an organisation All sectors Air Quality Action Plan Reports on Bromley's air quality and proposes action plan to reduce pollution and emissions in the borough Environment Portfolio Plan 2019/20 Bromley has outlined its 2029 net zero organisational emissions target, one of the most ambitious in London.
+4 Local Implementation Plan (LIP) Sets out how Bromley intends to implement the Mayor's Transport Strategy, including aims of 'reducing transport's contribution to climate change' and 'reducing CO 2 emissions' (currently under review following the appointment of a new Mayor in May 2016) Transport Environment Portfolio Plan 2019/2020 Outcome 5 includes the aim 'To reduce congestion and carbon emissions by promoting cycling, walking and public transport journeys' Bromley Cycling Strategy (March 2015) Three-year delivery plan aiming to improve cycling facilities, promotion, and training to increase cycling locally and reduce Bromley's road transport emissions.
+Industry & Commercial Transforming Bromley Sets out vision of 'Vibrant, Thriving Town Centres' whilst striving towards a 'Quality Environment', with residents 'living in a more sustainable way'. tic Home Energy Conservation Act 1995 Progress Report 2019 Biennial report on action taken and proposals to improve domestic energy efficiency in the borough Domestic Bromley's Draft Development Control Plan Vision and objectives for the Borough in 2030 and the strategic and more detailed policies relating to planning in the Borough Bromley's Joint Strategic Needs Strategy 2015 To include analysis on Excess Winter Deaths in Bromley and Council strategy relating to this